nliautaud/gedcom-svg-fanchart/README.md

 The chart title and slices labels use text templates, where keywords in uppercase are dynamicaly replaced by corresponding values.

-Any GEDCOM tag will be replaced by its corresponding data field, for example :
+Any GEDCOM tag is replaced by its corresponding data field, for example :

 ```
 SEX         M